-- Close off the exhaust system to prevent water from entering. - First remove coarse dirt particles with a gentle water spray. - Spray very dirty areas with a normal motorcycle cleaner and then clean with a paintbrush.
+- Close off the exhaust system to prevent water from entering.

+- First remove coarse dirt particles with a gentle spray of water. - Spray very dirty areas with a normal motorcycle cleaner and then clean with a brush.

 Motorcycle cleaner ( p.
-180)
+187)